-As of 30/06/2023, using turnover and/or green bond use-of-proceeds data as an indicator, the enabling activities was 0.02%.
-The reported alignment percentage of the investments of the fund directly enable other activities to make a substantial contribution to an environmental objective.
+As of 30/06/2023, using turnover and/or green bond use-of-proceeds data as an indicator, the fund's share of investment in transitional activities was 0.00% and the share of investment in enabling activities was 0.00%.
+The reported alignment percentage of the investments of the fund with the EU Taxonomy has not been audited by the fund auditors or by any third party.